Preamble: It is All About Paradox.

-We are all psychologists to some degree, just as we are all considerable physicists.
-And this awareness is a source of true hope.
+This, in turn, means we are all psychologists and philosophers to some degree, just as we are all considerable physicists.
+And this awareness is empowering and a source of true hope.

 Psychology is the study of the breath, spirit, soul.
 It arises from Greek psykhe + logia “study of”.